d-lynch95/Blue_Ocean_Travel/README.md

 __Product Delete__

-Staff users can click the icon which will take them to a delete product page
+Staff users can click the delete which will take them to a delete product page

 Users will have the option to return to the products page or delete the product.
 If the user opts to delete the product they will be taken to the products page and the product is removed from the database.